pallatirakesh/company/README.md

 you can access the service here http://gla.ddns.net:8080/Company/ which shows the web view

-the web service can be quired using the following curls
+the web service can be queried using the following curls

-he following are the cURL for this application

 curl get all companies